ishwtari/egit-installation-for-ibm-explorer-for-zos/README.md

 - **2.8.1** Right click the repository you wish to delete.
 Then select **"Delete Repository..."** in the drop down.
 A pop-up will appear with two checkboxes.
 If the first checkbox is checked it will delete the Git repository but not the actual project files.
 If both check boxes are checked it will delete the Git repository and the project files.
 Once you have selected the options to like, click **"Delete"**.
 The repository should now be deleted and removed from the list.

 ## 3. Creating a Repo from an Existing Project
-Instead of starting with an empty repostiory, you might want to start a repository based on a project you already have in z/OS Explorer.
+Instead of starting with an empty repository, you might want to start a repository based on a project you already have in z/OS Explorer.
 Follow these steps to do so:

 **3.0** **Set Up:** Creating a Project Example.